 The SUPERCAT seen leaving Piraeus during her first season with Golden Star Ferries.
-It was overall successful, although she occasionally experienced some technical issues which resulted in a few delays and some canceled trips.
+It was overall unsuccessful, as she experienced some technical issues which resulted in a few delays and some canceled trips.
 However, her season was far better than that of the company's other passenger-only high speed craft, the SUPERSPEED, which saw her season on the Rafina-Syros-Mykonos-Paros-Naxos-Koufonisi-Amorgos line end prematurely due to a major engine failure that she suffered in Naxos.

 The SUPERCAT passing by me in Piraeus.
-Before arriving in Greece under Golden Star Ferries in 2018, she had operated between 2009 and 2017 on the Tallinn-Helsinki line on the Baltic Sea as the KAROLIN of Estonian company Linda Line, thus linking the respective capital cities of Estonia and Finland in just 90 minutes.
-Before her stint there, she operated between 2000 (the year during which she was built) and 2008 on the North Sea as the POLARSTERN of German company AG Ems, linking several ports of Germany and The Netherlands with the German islands of Borkum and Heligoland.
+Before arriving in Greece under Golden Star Ferries in 2018, she had operated between 2009 and 2017 on the Tallinn-Helsinki line on the Finnish Gulf as the KAROLIN of the Estonian company Linda Line, thus linking the respective capital cities of Estonia and Finland in just 90 minutes.
+Before her stint there, she operated between 2000 (the year during which she was built) and 2008 on the North Sea as the POLARSTERN of the German company AG Ems, where she was linking several ports of Germany and The Netherlands with the German islands of Borkum and Heligoland.

 The SUPERCAT heading towards the exit of the port of Piraeus.